adrirubio/adrirubio.github.io/_posts/2025-05-18-improving-the-ai-pdf-reader.markdown

 I haven’t posted in the past two weeks as I’ve been fully focused on developing the AI PDF Reader.
 Now that I’ve found a moment, here’s a quick recap of what I’ve been working on and what to expect moving forward.

 I started the week by addressing several UI issues to make the interface cleaner and more user-friendly.
 I removed the “Simple,” “Like I’m Five,” and “Technical” modes, keeping only the “Custom” option to streamline the experience.
 I also enlarged the chat area and slightly repositioned the PDF viewer to the left for better layout balance.
-Instead of dumping the entire highlighted text into the chat, it now generates a compact link or button that takes you directly to the relevant section in the PDF—making navigation much smoother.
-Additionally, when starting a new chat, it can now retain full context from the entire PDF.
+Instead of dumping the entire highlighted text into the chat, it now generates a compact link or button that takes you directly to the relevant section in the PDF, making navigation much smoother.
+Additionally, when starting a new chat, it can now get full context from the entire PDF.

 After that, I began integrating the API.
 The app now supports OpenAI API keys, correctly detects them, and uses them for generating responses.